Todor Slavov: Biography

 Todor Slavov was born on 22 January 1984 in Varna, a family of Slavi (1964) and Tatyana Slavovi.
 His father worked in the construction field, and his mother in the system of insurance.

 Completes his secondary education in Varna Mathematical School "Dr. Petar Beron".
 Recorded in Varna Technical University, where he studied specialty Internal combustion engines.

 On 28 June 2015, Slavov was involved in a crash at Rally Tvarditsa-Elena with his Fiat Abarth Grande Punto S2000.
 Soon after, he died of his injuries.

 Career

 2003

 In 2003, he began to studying race car driving with eight-time rally champion Dimitar Iliev.

 2005

-Todor Slavov's competitive career began in 2005 when he debuted in the mountain race "Targoviste, where he drove Opel Corsa GSi, Class N2.
+Todor Slavov's competitive career began in 2005 when he debuted in the Hill climb race "Targoviste, where he drove Opel Corsa GSi, Class N2.

 His first rally championship Rally is Old Capitals in 2005, where he finished sixth.
 Two races later, he won his first victory in Class N2 - Rally Hebros which it climbs to second place in the overall standings for Class N2.
 At the end of the year, finished third in his class.